The Internet Theater Magazine of Reviews, Features, Annotated Listings

 Links To Reviews, Books, Plays

-Quotes From and About Pinter aand His Plays
+Quotes by and About Pinter

 Harold Pinter was one of England's or, to be more exact, one of the world's, most renowned living playwrights.
 His complex themes and distinctive cryptic style have added the terms Pinteresque and Pinter Pauses to our contemporary lexicon.
 His career encompassed stage, screen and radio and his accomplishments include acting and directing as well as writing.